Reviewing Primavera Capital Acquisition (PV) and The Competition

 |-$173.12 million

-Primavera Capital Acquisition has a beta of 0.02, meaning that its stock price is 98% less volatile than the S&P 500.
-Comparatively, Primavera Capital Acquisition’s competitors have a beta of 0.05, meaning that their average stock price is 95% less volatile than the S&P 500.
+Primavera Capital Acquisition has a beta of 0.02, suggesting that its share price is 98% less volatile than the S&P 500.
+Comparatively, Primavera Capital Acquisition’s peers have a beta of 0.05, suggesting that their average share price is 95% less volatile than the S&P 500.

-This is a summary of recent recommendations for Primavera Capital Acquisition and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Primavera Capital Acquisition and its peers, as provided by MarketBeat.

 |Sell Ratings